myanmaropenwordnet/mya2rom/Readme.md

 ### Attribution & Acknowledgements

-This script began as only Mya2IPA, and is based mainly on the Python script by [Thura Hlaing](https://gist.github.com/trhura), particularly the Burmese letter and IPA letter equivalences.
+This script began as only Mya2IPA, with Burmese-letter<>IPA correspondences based mainly on the _to-ipa.py_ Python script by [Thura Hlaing](https://gist.github.com/trhura), which is released on public domain.

 The method used to perform syllable splitting is based on Wiktionary template's [auto-IPA script](https://en.wiktionary.org/wiki/Module:my-pron).